-David Hirsch: It’s, it really opens your eyes.
+David Hirsch: It really opens your eyes.
 Your perspective changes.

 Paul Gianni: Yes.
 Completely.

-Tom Couch: Together Paul and Nancy opened a community center for families of kids with downs syndrome called Gigi’s Playhouse.
+Tom Couch: Together Paul and Nancy opened a community center for families of kids with Down syndrome, called GiGi’s Playhouse.

 Paul Gianni: It’s a celebration.
 It’s a child.
-So that’s up to lifting.
 Lights are on, smiles going.
 Music is playing.

-It’s not just about what Gigi’s does for children and for families.
-It’s also what it does for communities.
-You know, you’re building a better world, a world of tolerance and acceptance.
+Nancy Gianni: It’s not just about what GiGi’s does for children and for families, it’s also what it does for communities.
+You know you’re building a better world, a world of tolerance and acceptance.

-For 21st Century Dads.
-This is the Special Fathers Network podcast stories.
-Fathers helping fathers.
-I’m Tom couch and our host is the founder of 21st Century Dads, a man who has dedicated decades of his life to increasing awareness on the importance of being a father, David Hirsch.
+Tom Couch: For 21st Century Dads, this is the Special Fathers Network Podcast, stories of fathers helping fathers.
+I’m Tom Couch, and our host is the founder of 21st Century Dads, a man who has dedicated decades of his life to increasing awareness of the importance of being a father, David Hirsch.

 Tom Couch: So let’s get to it.
 Here’s David’s conversation with Paul Gianni.